June 6, 2023

 Damien Karem: Amendments to EU law on money laundering do not imply a ban on crypto payments

-Amendments to the EU anti-money laundering legislation, which are currently being discussed by the European Parliament, introduce restrictions on the lump sum of anonymous transactions.
+Amendments to EU anti-money laundering legislation, which are currently being discussed by the European Parliament, introduce restrictions on the lump sum amount of anonymous transactions.

-Member of the European Parliament and one of the initiatorsbill Damien Carême told reporters that the proposed amendments do not imply a complete blocking of cryptocurrency transactions.
-One-time transaction limits of 1,000 euros (about $1,080) are being introduced for anonymous payments.
+Member of the European Parliament and one of the initiatorsof the bill, Damien Carême told reporters that the proposed amendments do not imply a complete blocking of cryptocurrency transactions.
+Limits on the amount of a one-time transaction of 1,000 euros (about $1,080) are introduced for anonymous payments.

-“We absolutely do not prevent cryptocurrency transactions, but we limit their volume for cases where user identification is not possible,” Damien Karem said.
+“We absolutely do not prevent cryptocurrency transactions, but we limit their volume in cases where user identification is impossible,” said Damien Carême.

-Karem explained to reporters that the provisionsThe updated EU law on money laundering will affect the entire range of cryptocurrency transactions, including payment for goods and services in the metaverse.
-According to the MEP, it is extremely important to prevent "the flow of dirty money prohibited by banking legislation into other areas of cryptoeconomics."
+Karem explained to reporters that the provisionsThe updated EU money laundering law will affect the entire range of cryptocurrency transactions, including payments for goods and services in the metaverses.
+According to the MEP, it is extremely important to prevent “the flow of dirty money prohibited by banking legislation into other areas of the crypto-economy.”

 Previously, the Council of the European Union agreed

-amendment to the data law, according to whichsmart contracts should provide for the possibility of forced termination.
-Thus, legislators intend to provide the ability to manage data and events by analogy with controlling software for home appliances of the Internet of Things (IoT).
+amendment to the data law, according to whichsmart contracts must provide for the possibility of forced termination.
+Thus, legislators intend to provide the ability to manage data and events, similar to the control over software for Internet of Things (IoT) household appliances.